ESCOMP/mizuRoute/docs/source/users_guide/Control_file.rst

      - Spatially constant parameter namelist. should be stored in <ancil_dir>.
 See Note 6

 1. NetCDF variable and dimension names in river data has their default names, but a user can use different names than defaults.
-In this case, variable or dimension names can be speficied in control file as well.
+In this case, variable or/and dimension names can be speficied in control file as well.
 See :ref:`River parameters <River_network_data>`.

 2. The same as Note 1 except for runoff input netCDF.
 See :ref:`Runoff input files <Runoff_data>`.

-3. Calendar in runoff input time should be read from netCDF, but If runoff input netCDF does not have calendar attribute, it can be specified.
+3. Calendar in runoff input time should be read from netCDF, but If runoff input netCDF does not have calendar attribute for some reason, it can be specified.
 Make sure time variable in runoff data use either ``noleap``, ``standard``, ``gregorian``, or ``proleptic_gregorian``. case insensitive

 4. Like Calendar, If runoff input netCDF does not have time unit attribute, it can be specified. format should be <unit> since yyyy-mm-dd (hh:mm:ss). () can be omitted. <unit> can be days, hours, minutes, seconds.